Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 3.3 DNS Leaks

-Check to see whether DNS requests are routed through the proxy or are leaking:
+Check whether DNS requests are routed through the proxy or are leaking:

 const image = new Image();